-The idea is simply to gather together for a coffee break while someone gives a short, interesting talk on some subject that s/he is learning or working on such that anyone from any CS (or STEM) group can follow it, enjoy it, and finally say Aha!
-This is a Dialogue Among Aalto People program; the objective is to learn from each other.
+I like organizing informal, not-a-journal clubs.
+The idea is to gather together for a coffee break while someone gives a short, gripping story (talk!) on some subject that s/he is learning or working on, such that anyone from any CS (or STEM) group can follow it, enjoy it, and finally say Aha!
+The objective is to learn from each other.
 Why not?!
-We are from different backgrounds working in different groups, which means there are tons of learning and networking opportunities.
+We come from diverse backgrounds and work in different groups, offering numerous learning and networking opportunities.
 Did I mention we’ll have fun with cardamom tea as well?!
 Oh, by the way, everyone from the School of Science is welcome!

 I prefer afternoons and sessions of 30 min long.
-I prefer not to use advanced technologies and monstrosities of machines for presentations and mostly rely on storytelling methods in giving a scientific talk next to a board.
+I prefer not to use advanced technologies and monstrosities of machines for presentations, and mostly rely on storytelling methods in giving a scientific talk next to a board.
 Any topic is welcome as long as it is explained in a clear way.
-If you want to choose a paper, I would recommend oldies, but goldies first!
-Talking about a recent research article that you have not done is also a good candidate if you feel it can be a case of interest for the folks or if you can use it as an example to convey your message!
+If you want to choose a paper, I would recommend oldies but goldies first!
+Discussing a recent research article that you haven’t done is also a good candidate if you think it could be of interest to the audience or if it can be used as an example to convey your message.

 “Example isn’t another way to teach, it is the only way to teach.”